 So yummy, focaccia genovese!
 Fluffy, thin, loaded with very healthy extra virgin olive oil, it is so delicious you will eat even the smallest crumbs to enjoy its whole taste!

 Ok, buying it in a typical Ligurian bakery may not be really convenient if you live anywhere in the world, so why don’t you bake it yourself?
-It is as easy as a pice of cake.
+It is as easy as a piece of cake.

 Every time I go on holiday, or I have a weekend away in Liguria, I can’t help getting into my favorite bakery and buying a slice of focaccia.
-Tempting, pleasantly warm, salty to the right point…you can forget about your diet for a little time and taste this real delicacy.
+Tempting, pleasantly warm, salty to the right point…you can forget about your diet for a little time and taste this genuine delicacy.

 What should a genuine focaccia genovese be like?
 What makes it different from the any kinds of flatbread.

 A few typical features we will try to replicate: